TAKE-A-LOOK-Gold tumbles to four-year low

-Nov 4 Gold prices remain under pressure after slumping to their lowest since
+Oct 31 Gold prices slumped to their lowest since 2010 on Friday as the dollar

 A surprise double-digit dive in the gold price in 2013 after 12 years of gains spooked